What is the Order of Operations?

 All factors are double digits and all operators are on the table for this one.

-Mixed Step Problems (with negative numbers and parentheses)
+Two Step Problems (with negative numbers)

 Mixed Step Problems (single digit-three factors-with negative numbers)